Aarav-sngh25/rock-paper-scissors/README.md

 # Rock Paper Scissors Game

-A browser-based Rock Paper Scissors game built using HTML, CSS, and JavaScript.
+A browser-based Rock Paper Scissors game built with HTML, CSS, and JavaScript.

 ## Overview

-This project allows the user to play Rock Paper Scissors against a computer-generated opponent.
-The game keeps track of wins, losses, and ties, and saves the score using the browser's local storage.
+This project allows users to play Rock Paper Scissors against a computer-controlled opponent.
+The game generates random computer moves, displays round results, tracks wins, losses, and ties, and saves score data using the browser's localStorage.

 ## Features

 - Play Rock, Paper, or Scissors against the computer
-- Random computer move generation
+- Random computer move selection
-- Displays the result of each round
+- Displays the result and moves chosen after each round
 - Tracks wins, losses, and ties
-- Saves score data using localStorage
+- Saves score progress using localStorage
 - Reset score functionality
-- Auto Play mode
+- Keyboard controls for Rock, Paper, and Scissors
-- Custom Auto Play speed selection
+- Auto Play mode with customizable play speed
-- Dynamic input handling for user-defined autoplay speed
+- Dynamic speed input handling

 ## Technologies Used